marcusplech/marcusplech/README.md

 ### ⚡ Hi there, I'm Marcus Plech ⚡

-👨‍💻 I'm a Front-end Developer who is passionate about sciente, math, scalable projects and explore new technologies.
+👨‍💻 I'm a Front-end developer who is passionate about sciente, math, scalable projects and explore new technologies.

 ##